iRise mobile app

 Reader for iDocs created by iRise version 11.3.6 or older

-Reader for iDocs created by iRise version 11.4
+Reader for iDocs created by iRise version 11.4 or newer

-If you attempt to open an 11.3 or older iDoc with 11.4 Reader, you will be given the choice to download the correct version of Reader OR update your iDoc to 11.4.
+If you attempt to open an 11.3 or older iDoc with 11.4 or newer Reader, you will be given the choice to download the correct version of Reader OR update your iDoc to 11.4.
 If you choose to update the iDoc, it can no longer be opened by any Definition Center below 11.4.
 Please contact support if need further clarification.

 iRise Reader is supported on Microsoft Windows (7, 8, 8.1, 10 and server 2012) and Mac OS X (10.9-10.11)